Time Scheduling and Energy Trading for Heterogeneous Wireless-Powered and Backscattering-based IoT Networks: Joint Energy Trading and Time Allocation based on Stackelberg Game

 \section{Joint Energy Trading and Time Allocation based on Stackelberg Game}

-Based on the system model given in the Section II, we first introduce the Stackelberg game to model the energy interaction between the ISP and ESP.
-Then we will present the strategic behaviors of these service providers in the following subsections.
+Based on the system model given in the Section~\ref{section:system_model}, in this section, we first introduce the Stackelberg game to model the strategic interaction between the ISP and ESP.
+Then, we derive the strategic behaviors of these service providers which maximize their own profits.